Your Guide to Physical Activity Opportunities in NYC—All in One Place

 Activities that emphasize precision and accuracy.
 E.g. archery, darts, picnic games etc.

-Activities involving physical contact with an opponent.
+Activities involving confrontation or struggle against another being or force, including fighting, warfare, or hunting.
 Examples include karate, wrestling, American Gladiator, boxing, etc.

 Mindful Movement